 Using your shoulder as an alternative in this position is not a viable option.
 This causes added pressure to your shoulder and arm which can lead to temporary numbness, stiffness, and lingering pain throughout the day.

 Sleeping this way is most beneficial with a pillow that is approximately the same thickness as the distance between your shoulder and your neck.
-This will keep your head and spine straight and aligned.
+This will keep your head and neck as well as the rest of your spine straight and aligned.
 If it is too thick or firm, your head will angle upwards causing spinal misalignment.
-Conversely, if it is too thin or soft, your head will angle downwards still causing spinal misalignment.
+Conversely, if it is too thin or soft, your head will angle downwards still causing spinal misalignment, and neck pain eventually.
 So it is important to find what best suits you.

 When sleeping without a pillow, neck pain is common for people who prefer to sleep on their side.
 It is not recommended, nor is it healthy to sleep without a pillow if you are a side sleeper.